-When the engine has been operating at a predetermined RPM for a given time, the suspension will automatically move up to a factory preset height.
+The suspension will automatically move up to a factory preset height.
 This height is ideal for most riding conditions at cruising speeds.

 The iS system constantly monitors the stroke of the suspension and automatically compensates for changing water conditions and passenger load.

-When the moving deck is raised above the hull, it proportionally elevates the center of gravity of the watercraft higher above the water.
+The moving deck height proportionally elevates the center of gravity of the watercraft